1whatleytay/MK/README.md

 ----------- | ---------------
 kill() | Kills the target.
-give(item, count, data?) | Gives the target `count` `item`s with NBT data `data` if it exists.
+give(item, count, data?) | Gives the target `count` `item`s with NBT data `data` if it exists. playSound(sound, source, coord?, volume?, pitch?, minVolume?) | Plays a sound for a player. gamemode(mode) | Changes the gamemode for a player.

 ### Scores
 A score can be declared in our out of a function with the `score` keyword.